Best Bangkok Street Food – Thailand

 Khao San Street Food

 Surrounding Khao San Road and Soi Rambuttri, you will find a variety of street food stalls with diverse dishes.
-Although the food here has been adjusted a bit to fit the foreigners but still does not lose the taste of the dish.
+Although the food here has been adjusted a bit to suit foreign visitors it still does not lose the authentic taste of the dish.

-The sweat on your back, the pungent air, rickety tables and chairs, but the delicious and cheap food is a dining experience that everyone should experience once in life.
-You can find street food anywhere in Bangkok as well as at any time of the day.
+Along with the aromas in the air, and rickety tables and chairs, the delicious and cheap food is a dining experience that everyone should experience once in life.
+You can find street food anywhere in Bangkok at any time of the day.

-I hope you enjoy eating your way through Bangkok’s famous food.
-Whilst you’re at it, many interesting things are waiting to be discovered on your Bangkok itinerary.
+I hope you enjoy eating your way through the street food in Bangkok Whilst you’re at it, many interesting things are waiting to be discovered on your Bangkok itinerary.
 Here’s a quick city guide to Bangkok which will help you to get started with your exploration.

-If you’ve been to Bangkok, what was your favourite street food dish?
-If you’ve not been yet, which street food do you want to try the most?
+If you’ve been to Bangkok, what was your favourite Bangkok street food dish?
+If you’ve not been, which dish would you like to try the most?

 Planning Your Trip to Bangkok?